uzairfarooq/uzairfarooq.github.com/_posts/2015-04-29-why-no-concurrency-issues-in-javascript.md

 {% endhighlight %}

-Simple enough?
 Keep printing "Still running..." for 1 second and then stop.
+Simple? ...
 Guess what?
 It's a never-ending loop.
 Try it yourself in the console or check the [jsfiddle](http://jsfiddle.net/raL53b7s/4/) (**Warning: It may hang or crash your browser.
-You can kill it using Chrome Task Manager (Shift + T)**)
+Kill it using Chrome Task Manager (Shift + T)**)

 So, what's happening here?
 The timer will be scheduled to trigger after 1 second but a code is already running i.e. the while loop, so it'll wait for it to Run-to-Completion.
-But the loop is only gonna stop if the timer callback gets executed.
+But the loop is only gonna stop if the timer callback gets executed and the timer is only gonna fire when loop gets completed.
+You see what the Run-to-Completion feature did there?